Get Help & Resources for Mental and Emotional Health

-During this challenging and stressful time with many people staying at home to avoid exposure to the risky COVID-19 virus, many Christian brothers and sisters, pastors, and church leaders will experience anxiety, worry, depression, stress, and other emotional and mental distress.
-In addition to valuable information and practical advice, a most helpful thing is connecting with another person in real time using the phone, video conferencing, and online sessions.
-We will post helpful resources as we find them here.
-Please contact us and add other useful helps you know of.
+During challenging and stressful times, many Christian brothers and sisters, pastors, clergy, and church leaders are experiencing anxiety, worry, depression, stress, and other emotional and mental distress.
+In addition to valuable information and practical advice, connecting with other people interactively in real-time using the phone, video conferencing, and online sessions can be very helpful.
+On this website, you’ll find a curated collection of resources for wellness and mental health.
+Please contact us and add other resources you know of.

 This website serves faith communities with a curated collection of mental health resources that are especially useful for churches, clergy, pastors, Christians, and others for whom faith is a key component of their lived experience.